Synthesis of an Unnatural Fluorescent Amino Acid

 Primary Submission Contact

 The long-term goal of this project is to chemically synthesize an unnatural fluorescent amino acid (UFAA) that can later be used to build glow-in-the-dark proteins.
 UFAAs allow the visualization of a single protein in an otherwise transparent living cell.
 The specific objective of this project is to synthesize a 4-(N,N-dimethylamino)phthalimide-based environment-sensitive fluorescent amino acid.
 The first part of this synthesis was the preparation of an anhydride (4-Methyl-Aminophthalic Anhydride), which was then coupled with commercially-available Boc-Dap-OtBu Hydrochloride.
 Finally, trifluoroacetic acid was used to remove the protecting groups, yielding the desired product.
 The product was characterized using 1H and 13C NMR, and Liquid Chromatography-Mass Spectrometry (LC-MS).
 The remaining tasks include improving the purification and percent yield.

-Laatsch, Hannah J.; Carmel, Moriah G.; and Goyne, Thomas, "Synthesis of an Unnatural Fluorescent Amino Acid" (2018).
-Summer Interdisciplinary Research Symposium.
-41.
+Carmel, Moriah G.; Laatsch, Hannah J.; and Goyne, Thomas, "Synthesis of an Unnatural Fluorescent Amino Acid" (2018).
+Fall Interdisciplinary Research Symposium.
+91.